Bitcashpay Price Tops $0.0006 on Top Exchanges (BCP)

-Bitcashpay (CURRENCY:BCP) traded 17.9% lower against the dollar during the twenty-four hour period ending at 23:00 PM E.T. on November 14th.
-Bitcashpay has a market cap of $120,676.60 and approximately $113,430.00 worth of Bitcashpay was traded on exchanges in the last day.
-During the last week, Bitcashpay has traded 82.9% lower against the dollar.
-One Bitcashpay coin can currently be purchased for approximately $0.0006 or 0.00000001 BTC on popular exchanges.
+Bitcashpay (CURRENCY:BCP) traded 17.9% lower against the U.S. dollar during the one day period ending at 13:00 PM Eastern on November 19th.
+During the last seven days, Bitcashpay has traded down 82.9% against the U.S. dollar.
+One Bitcashpay coin can currently be bought for approximately $0.0006 or 0.00000001 BTC on exchanges.
+Bitcashpay has a total market capitalization of $120,676.60 and $113,430.00 worth of Bitcashpay was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.